CURRENCIES: Dollar Slides To 6-month Low As Worries About Trump Return

 The buck rallied after the U.S. election, with the ICE index trading at a 14-year high on hopes the new administration would boost the country's economy and lead to higher interest rates.
 However, recent sluggish data and increasing doubts that Trump will be able to push through his growth agenda has yanked the dollar lower in recent months.

-The euro jumped to $1.1041 on Tuesday, up from $1.0975 late Monday in New York, to reach its highest level since November.
-The rally was partly due to dollar weakness and partly because of optimism over the relationship between new French President Emmanuel Macron and German Chancellor Angele Merkel.
+The euro jumped to $1.1056 on Tuesday, up from $1.0975 late Monday in New York, to reach its highest level since November.
+The rally was partly due to dollar weakness and partly because of optimism over the relationship between new French President Emmanuel Macron and German Chancellor Angela Merkel.

 After a meeting on Monday, the two leaders signaled a move to strengthen the eurozone and possibly change some of the existing EU treaties.